Burgerhout: Increasing losses

-The disappointing year 1929 saw the start of the Great Depression in October.
+1929 saw the start of the Great Depression in October.
 In early 1930 Burgerhout still got an order to build a motor tanker of 11,500 GRT for Anglo-Saxon Petroleum.
 What was remarkable was that it would license build her Werkspoor engine as well as those of a number of English motor tankers ordered at the same time.
 In 1930 the work in progress continued to decline, with only the 11,500 GRT motor tanker, four Burgerhout-Werkspoor engines, a steam engine, another engine and 5 boilers in progress on 31 December 1930.
 By then the company still employed 1,100 people.
 In light of the inability to get profitable orders, the supervisory board announced that a reorganization with participation by the shareholders and bondholders was necessary.

 In 1931 Burgerhout's business did not improve.
 The work in progress was valued at 1,345,890 guilders at the start of the year.
 This was totally inadequate to generate enough revenue to pay for cost and deprecation which had been 1,294,361 in the previous year.
 In December 1931 it became known that Burgerhout and P. Vervat would step down as executive officers, and be replaced by H.Adolph Burgerhout of Aviolanda aircraft factory.
 On 2 January 1932 H.A.
 Burgerhout died.